Whether we’ve got something right, or could have done something better, we would like to hear what you think of our services.

 Compliment about Children’s Social Care

 Schools are managed by the headteacher and governors, and any questions, problems or complaints must be raised with the school in the first instance.
-If this does not resolve the issue you should follow the school's complaints procedure - which you can find on the school's website.
+If this does not resolve the issue you should follow the school's complaints procedure - which you will be able to find on the school's website.

 You can also give your feedback or make a complaint about any of our services without using the links above.